pllealfunes/nextjs-hobbyist/README.md

 ## Current Tasks:

-- [ ] display followers count in profile
+- [ ] add stores to all follow and unfollow user btns
-- [ ] unfollow followers from profile?
+- [ ] add stores to all follow and unfollow category btns
+- [ ] add stores to all fetch categories call

+## Project Tasks:

 - [ ] add hide_followers, hide_following, and move private to Profile table
 - [ ] private following or followers

-## Project Tasks:

 - [ ] display following users posts in feed
 - [ ] display following catgeories posts in feed